 ‘Cumbungi’ the clothing label is the illustrative work of Australian artist Beth Carlon.
-She prints all of her Australiana and endangered Australian wildlife themed drawings onto ethically made tops in Sydney Australia.
+She prints all of her Australiana and endangered Australian wildlife themed drawings onto ethically made tops in the Southern highlands near Sydney, Australia.
 The story’s behind allot of her work can be found on the accompanying swing tag.

 Beth prefers to print on quality garments that are made locally or sourced from foreign companies that are members of either the Fair Labor Association or Fair Wear Foundation.
 As well as looking after their workers, these companies also abide by the Worldwide Responsible Apparel Production laws and codes of conduct; ensuring the garments have been created via an environmentally sustainable process.

 Cumbungi is also the name of an intriguing reed-like, indigenous semi-aquatic plant found in various parts of Australia.
 Plants very similar to Cumbungi are found in various parts of the world, known as Bulrush or Bullrush in the UK and Cat's tail in the USA.

 Considered a nuisance by farmers for decades, in recent years Cumbungi has gained much respect as it's been discovered it plays a vital role in wetlands, assisting purification of water ways by removing pesticides, bacteria and other pollutants.
 It also provides shelter and protection for water birds and other aquatic organisms and creatures - many of which feature in Cumbungi Clothing designs!